lanl-ansi/NeurISE/README.md

 Run the `data_gen.jl` script to generate samples for the binary model considered in the paper.
 The data is written to `samples.csv`

-## Learning with NN_GRISE
+## Learning with NeurISE

 Learning is done using Tensorflow.
 This is best done on a GPU.
 Testing was done on a GTX 1050.

-Run `learn.py` to do NN-GRISE on the saved samples.
+Run `learn.py` to do NeurISE on the saved samples.
 This script will learn, sample and calulate the error in TV and display it

-The hyperparamters of NN-GRISE model can be changed in this scipt.
+The hyperparamters of NeurISE model can be changed in this scipt.

 ## Stucture Learning